DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2020-02-15-new-course-wizard-available.md

 ---
-title: The new course wizard is available for accredited bodies
+title: New course wizard as launched for accredited bodies
 description: The new course wizard is now available to accredited bodies.
 date: 2020-02-15
 ---